-“If you build it, they will come,” may be true for cornfield baseball fields, but not so much with websites.
-You already know the internet cup runneth over when it comes to information, which makes it easy for your business to get lost in the crowd.
+“If you build it, they will come,” may be true for magical baseball fields in Iowa, but not so much for websites.
+The internet is loaded with information and endless options, which makes it easy for your restoration business to get lost in the crowd.
 How can you compete, and reach your customers when they need your help?
-Your website needs to stand out so that it comes up high in search results and attracts customers who would’ve never otherwise found you.
+Your website needs to stand out so that it comes up high in search results, and attracts customers who would never have otherwise found you.

 What Is Content Marketing?

-It all starts with content–or the “stuff” that makes up your website: blog posts, your bio, service descriptions, videos, and so on.
-With content marketing, the idea is to fill your site with information that is useful to your customer while at the same time promoting your services.
+It all starts with content–or the “stuff” that makes up your website: blog posts, your bio and company history, service descriptions, videos, case studies, job photos, and more.
+With content marketing, the idea is to tell your story, and fill your site with information that is useful to your customer – while at the same time promoting your services.

 Do you make money on these video tutorials?
 Not directly.
 However, if you keep offering new tutorials on a regular basis, more potential readers are likely to find their way to you, and when they need your services, your site will be a natural go-to.
 Plus, Google ranks popular sites where people spend a lot of time higher than others.

 Behind the Scenes of Content Marketing

 Offering content can feel like an inefficient way to bring in business and increase sales, but it’s all based on the inner workings of the web.
 Search engines, particularly Google, are where users begin when they want to navigate the internet.
-By typing in a few words, the search engine accesses an algorithm made up of rules, ratings, and procedures to deliver the the web pages that best match the criteria requested.
+By typing in a few words, the search engine accesses an algorithm made up of rules, ratings, and procedures to rank and display the web pages that best match the criteria requested.
 What’s on your site, how often it’s updated, keywords, and what users do once they get to your site are all used all factor into where your site will land in a search.

 Partner with Us for Your Content Marketing Needs